Fibre Optic PON importance explained.

 Fibre Optic Passive Optical Network:

-The end result of this type of fibre optic network is that there is no necessity for each customer to be linked to the hub using their own distinctive fibre as they can share one fibre between multiple users.
+The end result of this type of fibre optic access network is that there is no necessity for each customer to be linked to the hub using their own distinctive fibre as they can share one fibre between multiple users.

 Fibre Optic Passive Optical Network components?

-Typically, the PON network will contain multiple “Optical Network Units” or ONUs and “Optical Line Terminations” or OLTs.
+A PON network will contain multiple “Optical Network Units” or ONUs and “Optical Line Terminations” or OLTs.

 Therefore the passive optical network allows expensive hardware components to be shared.

 To do this a splitter will take input and divide the signal to pass on to multiple users.
 A PON network is designed to deliver voice, data, and video signals.

 Fibre Optic Passive Optical Network advantages: